ewired/gjs-guide/docs/guides/gio/dbus.md

 At the third level we have interfaces and that's what we're really interested in.
 Just like a GObject these can have methods, properties and signals.

-Like object paths, the convention is to use the well-known name as the base for base for the interface name.
+Like object paths, the convention is to use the well-known name as the base for the interface name.
 Each path will also have a set of common interfaces, those beginning with `org.freedesktop.DBus`, for introspecting the service and property management.